Tag: Texas ESA letter

 Frequently Asked Questions

-Is a therapy animal the same as an ESA?
+Is an ESA evaluation the same as registering an animal online?

 How much does an ESA evaluation cost?